Accessibility Resources FAQ About Privacy

-Below are frequently asked questions (FAQs) about privacy at the Center for Accessibility Resources.
+Below are frequently asked questions (FAQs) about privacy at the Office of Accessibility Resources.

-Confidentiality is of the utmost importance to the Center for Accessibility Resources staff and the students we serve.
-Students must sign a Release of Information form in order for the Center for Accessibility Resources staff to disclose a student's disability.
-The student must designate with whom the Center for Accessibility Resources can share information.
-The Center for Accessibility Resources will not disclose any information regarding the specific nature of the disability without the student's knowledge and expressed consent.
+Confidentiality is of the utmost importance to the Office of Accessibility Resources staff and the students we serve.
+Students must sign a Release of Information form in order for the Office of Accessibility Resources staff to disclose a student's disability.
+The student must designate with whom the Office of Accessibility Resources can share information.
+The Office of Accessibility Resources will not disclose any information regarding the specific nature of the disability without the student's knowledge and expressed consent.
 Accommodation letters list only the accommodations and only identify the specific disability to the degree that the student desires.
 It is the student's choice to share information regarding his/her disability when he/she feels it is appropriate.

 Only if you want to.